MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 ### Context loss limitations

-In the following applications, we encountered scenarios where browsing to a link might result in loss of the full path of the link.
+In the following applications, we encountered scenarios where browsing to a link might result in loss of the link's full path.
 Typically, the user lands on the home page of the app.

 - ArcGIS
 - GitHub